ry-v1/Notes/Apache Iceberg The Definitive Guide/Apache Iceberg The Definitive Guide.md

     - Rolling Back at the Catalog Level
         - Nessie as Apache Iceberg catalog has the ability to roll back data at the catalog level.

+## Streaming with Apache Iceberg

+    - Streaming with Spark
+        - Fault tolerance
+            - Spark Streaming is designed to be resilient to failures, with built-in recovery mechanisms.
+If a node goes down during a computation, the system can recover quickly and continue processing.
+        - Integration
+            - Spark Streaming integrates seamlessly with other Spark components such as Spark MLlib and Spark SQL, enabling powerful combined use cases.
+For example, you can use MLlib to build a machine learning (ML) model on a large dataset with Spark and then apply that model to a live data stream with Spark Streaming.
+        - Real-time processing
+            - Spark Streaming can process live data streams in real time.
+It divides incoming data into batches, which are then processed by the Spark engine to generate the final stream of results in batches.
+        - Window operations
+            - Spark Streaming provides windowed computations, where transformations on Resilient Distributed Datasets (RDDs), Spark's fundamental data structure, can be applied over a sliding window of data.
+This is useful in many scenarios, such as computing trends over the last few hours in a data stream.
+        - High throughput
+            - Spark Streaming is designed to process a large amount of data, making it suitable for applications that need to process high-volume live data streams.
+        - Multiple data sources
+            - Spark Streaming can ingest data from various sources, including Kafka, Flume, and Kinesis, among others.

+        - Apache Spark's microbatching approach sets it apart from other streaming engines, making it a compelling choice for real-time data processing.
+        - This approach involves processing data in small, discrete batches rather than handling each data point individually.
+        - This design decision represents a trade-off between factors such as latency, throughput, and cost.

+        - Streaming into Iceberg with Spark
+            - A key feature of this integration is the support for processing incremental data, which starts from a historical timestamp.
+            - Only append snapshots are supported in the context of streaming reads from an Iceberg table.
+            - Iceberg supports two output modes: append, which appends rows of every microbatch to the table; and complete, which replaces the table contents at each microbatch.
+        - Streaming from Iceberg with Spark
+            - For streaming read operations from an Iceberg table, its essential to note that Iceberg only supports reading data from append snapshots.